Stage II Vapor Recovery Rule and SIP Revision, March 23, 2005

 Elements of Adopted SIP Revision and Rulemaking

-Stage II Vapor Recovery: The original Stage II vapor recovery rules relied upon the California Air Resources Board (CARB) certification procedures for vapor-recovery equipment.
-The CARB is currently implementing an enhanced vapor recovery (EVR) program, after which it will no longer certify non-EVR systems.
-In response, the SIP was revised in 2002 to require more frequent testing and more on-site evaluation of testing performed on vapor recovery systems at gasoline dispensing facilities as well as a phase-in schedule to retrofit or install onboard-refueling vapor-recovery (ORVR)–compatible Stage II vapor recovery systems, in lieu of the CARB EVR program.
-The current revision offers an expanded definition for “ORVR compatible” which will allow for the use of other technologies for controlling gasoline vapors.
+Stage II Vapor Recovery: The original Stage II vapor-recovery rules relied upon the California Air Resources Board certification procedures for vapor-recovery equipment.
+The CARB generally no longer certifies non–enhanced vapor-recovery systems.
+In response, the SIP was revised in 2002 to require more frequent testing and more on-site evaluation of testing performed on vapor-recovery systems at gasoline-dispensing facilities as well as a phase-in schedule to retrofit or install Stage II vapor-recovery systems compatible with onboard-refueling vapor-recovery (ORVR), in lieu of the CARB EVR program.
+The current revision offers an expanded definition for “ORVR compatible” that will allow for the use of other technologies for controlling gasoline vapors.

 This section contains downloadable documents of the revisions to the SIP.